What is

 We regularly publish updates on the activities of the competence center, reports on successful deployment of HPC, cooperation with academia and private sector, and organized events.
 Subscribe to our newsletter and follow us on social networks!

 Slovakia has joined a European network of 33 competence centers.
-The aim of the EuroCC project. and CASTIEL is to bridge the existing HPC skill gaps while promoting cooperation and the implementation of best practices across Europe.
+The aim of the EuroCC project. from CASTIEL is to bridge the existing HPC skill gaps while promoting cooperation and the implementation of best practices across Europe.
 European countries are currently taking part in the initiative and pooling their resources with the EU and private partners to enable the EU to become a world leader in supercomputing.

 News